-Located in one of the fastest-growing cities in the nation, Texas State University Round Rock Campus has been offering higher education in Williamson County since 1996.
-What started as graduate programs in education and business administration taught at Westwood High School, has grown to eight bachelor’s degrees and 11 master’s degrees offered in a wide range of majors for junior- and senior-level undergraduates and graduate students.
+Texas State Round Rock Campus has been offering higher education in Williamson County since 1996.
+The Round Rock Campus offers majors for junior- and senior-level undergraduates and graduate students.

 Texas State University brings a century-long tradition of higher education to the high-tech and booming Williamson County area.